 How to Transfer Student Loans to a Different Lender

 Shopping around for the best value is tried and true advice that extends to most things you can sink money into.
-It can be especially true in the world of student loans — an economic ecosystem where there are approximately 45 million borrowers holding more than $1.6 trillion in debt, and payments to erode that debt have been slowing on the whole.
-Those numbers and that trend mean that decisions about student loans are big, and not to be taken lightly.
+It can be especially true in the world of student loans — an economic ecosystem where there are approximately 45 million borrowers holding more than $1.7 trillion in debt, and payments to erode that debt have been slowing on the whole.

-Reasons for choosing a different lender than one previously used might include looking for better service, a lower interest rate, or better terms.
-Some borrowers may want to refinance their existing loans in addition to getting an additional loan, so they can minimize the number of lenders they work with and the number of payments they have to keep track of.
+Reasons for choosing a different student loan lender than one previously used might include looking for better service, a lower interest rate, or better terms.
+Some borrowers may want to refinance their existing loans so they can minimize the number of lenders they work with and the number of payments they have to keep track of.

 How to Change Student Loan Lenders

 So, why would you want to change lenders in the first place?
-Private student loan lenders might offer rates, terms and repayment options that may work better for your financial situation.
-Some lenders may be a better fit for graduate students, others for refinancing, and others for co-signer flexibility.
+Private student loan lenders might offer better rates, terms, and repayment options that may work better for your financial situation.
+Some lenders may be a better fit for graduate students, others for refinancing, and others for cosigner flexibility.
 Benefits offered by private lenders might also be attractive to borrowers.
-For instance, SoFi offers members a discount on college prep classes, exclusive rate discounts for eligible members, and career coaching.
+For instance, SoFi offers members a discount on college prep classes and exclusive rate discounts for eligible members.

 When shopping around for private student loan lenders, knowing what criteria are deal makers and also deal breakers for your unique situation is helpful.
 Borrowers might qualify for a higher loan amount from a private lender vs. a federal student loan, but terms and interest rate typically depend on an applicant’s credit and other financial factors.
 A private lender might offer a variable-rate loan, which means market changes could impact your monthly payments in unpredictable ways.
 With so many variables in the mix, it isn’t unusual for students to use both federal and private student loans to cover their college costs.